There exist a number of potential risks when staking ETH using liquid staking protocols.

 Smart contract security

-There is an inherent risk that Lido could contain a smart contract vulnerability or bug.
+There is an inherent risk that Lido Protocol could contain a smart contract vulnerability or bug.
 The Lido code is open-sourced, audited and covered by an extensive bug bounty program to minimise this risk.

-ETH - Technical risk
+Technical risk

-Lido is built atop experimental technology under active development, and there is no guarantee that ETH has been developed error-free.
+Lido Protocol is built atop experimental technology under active development, and there is no guarantee that ETH has been developed error-free.
 Any vulnerabilities inherent to ETH brings with it slashing risk, as well as stETH fluctuation risk.

-ETH - Adoption risk
+Adoption risk

 The value of stETH is built around the staking rewards associated with the Ethereum beacon chain.
 If ETH fails to reach required levels of adoption we could experience significant fluctuations in the value of ETH and stETH.